gnucoop/ajf/projects/core/models/src/utils/expression-utils.md

 ## Utilities

 `CONSOLE_LOG(val)`
-Logs val to the console.
+Logs val to the console and returns it.

 `EVALUATE(condition, then, otherwise)`
 Renamed to IF.